ibrahimm7004/machine-learning-projects/README.md

-## 🚀 Mini Machine Learning Projects Repository
+# 🚀 Machine Learning Projects Repository

-This repository contains a collection of **mini Machine Learning projects**, covering various domains such as **fraud detection, financial sentiment analysis, and more**.
+This repository contains a collection of **Machine Learning projects**, covering various domains such as **fraud detection, financial sentiment analysis, and more**.
 Each project is self-contained, demonstrating a specific ML/AI concept with clear implementations and results.

 ---

-### 🛡️ Fraud Detection Using Machine Learning
+## 🛡️ Credit Card Fraud Detection

 #### 📌 Overview